SpongePowered/SpongeDocs/source/plugin/event/event-filters.rst

 ``DataHolder`` contains an instance of the given ``DataManipulator``.
 This validation is equivalent to ``DataHolder#hasData(Class<? extends DataManipulator>)``.

+**In this example the listener will be called only if there is an entity in the event's cause, and if that entity has an instance of ``FlyingData`` available.**

 .. code-block:: java

 	@Listener
 	public void onInteract(InteractBlockEvent.Secondary event, @First @Has(FlyingData.class) Entity entity) {
-		// This listener be called so long as the first entity in the event's cause
-		//   has an instance of FlyingData
 		// do something
 	}